-Maximum income.
-No more than \$60,600 of your combined wages, tips, and net earnings in 1994 is subject to any combination of the 12.4% social security part of self-employment tax, social security tax, or railroad retirement tax.
+Maximum amount.
+No more than \$61,200 of your combined wages, tips, and net earnings in 1995 is subject to any combination of the 12.4% social security part of SE tax, social security tax, or railroad retirement (tier 1) tax.

-All of your combined wages, tips, and net earnings in 1994 are subject to any combination of the 2.9% Medicare part of self-employment tax, social security tax, or railroad retirement tax or both, and total at least \$60,600, you do not have to pay the 12.4% social security part of the self-employment tax.
-However, you must pay the 2.9% Medicare part of the self-employment tax on all of your net earnings.
+All of your combined wages, tips, and net earnings in 1995 are subject to any combination of the 2.9% Medicare part of SE tax, social security tax, or railroad retirement (tier 1) tax.

+If your wages and tips are subject to either social security or railroad retirement (tier 1) tax, or both, and total at least \$61,200, you do not have to pay the 12.4% social security part of the SE tax on any of your net earnings.
+However, you must pay the 2.9% Medicare part of the SE tax on all of your net earnings.